Scottish Rite JewelryLondon Regalia

 Scottish Rite Jewelry

-Many theories as to the origin of the Scottish Rite.
-Scottish rite started in pairs France, around 1758.
-A Master Mason may enter the Scottish Rite, which is one of the appendant bodies of Freemasonry, for more exposure to the principles of Freemasonry.
-The Scottish Rite offered ethical teaching and philosophy in the Craft.
+There are numerous theories as to how the Scottish Rite came to be.
+Around 1758, the Scottish rite began in Pairs, France.
+A Master Mason may join the Scottish Rite, one of the auxiliary bodies of Freemasonry, to gain additional exposure to the principles of Freemasonry.
+In the Craft, the Scottish Rite provided ethical teaching and philosophy.

-Scottish rite jewelry was worn by the member.
-Every piece of jewelry shows different symbols.
-The double eagle logo shows an emblem for power and dominion.
-Some of the symbols 33 degrees.
-The 33-degree symbol shows that the person outstanding work in the Rite or in public life.
+The member wore Scottish rite jewellery.
+Each piece of jewellery depicts a different symbol.
+The double eagle logo represents power and dominion; Some of the symbols are in the 33rd degree.
+The 33-degree symbol indicates that the individual has done outstanding work in the Rite or in public life.

-Firstly people thought that Constantine made this motto.
-But after some time this claim was wrong by the freemasons.
-According to Dr. Albert Mackey, a Masonic author, Templars did not use the Passion Cross or the Cross of Constantine.
-They used a beauseant that is a simple banner pole.
-The color of the banner is white and black.
+At first, people assumed that this motto was created by Constantine.
+However, after some time; the freemasons discovered that this claim was incorrect.
+The Templars did not use the Passion Cross or the Cross of Constantine, according to Dr. Albert Mackey, a Masonic author.
+They made use of a beaus ant, which is a simple banner pole.
+The banner is white and black in color.

 Some Scottish jewelry contains other symbols like HTWSSTKS which means “Hiram, Tyrian, Widow’s Son, Sent to King Solomon”.
-So other symbols also exist, INRI “Iesus Nazarenus, Rex Iudaeorum,” meaning “Jesus of Nazareth, King of the Jews.
+So other symbols also exist; INRI “Iesus Nazarenus, Rex Iudaeorum,” meaning “Jesus of Nazareth, King of the Jews.
 Scottish Rite jewelry is much important.
 Now they passed through one generation to another.
-London regalia offers a collection of Scottish rite jewelry.
+Masonic Supplies offers a collection of Scottish rite jewelry.